 Using AI Without Losing the Human Touch

 AI creates the first draft.
 It handles the heavy lifting of data synthesis and structure.
-This allows human fundraisers to spend their saved time refining the emotional nuance and actually building relationships with donors.
+This frees human fundraisers to refine the emotional nuance and build relationships with donors.

 Generating Your First Draft in Minutes

 Stop staring at a blank page.
-You can instantly apply the frameworks discussed in this article by using the Case for Support Writer to generate a structurally sound, highly persuasive narrative baseline.
+Apply the case for support template above by using the free FundRobin Case for Support Writer to generate a structurally sound, persuasive narrative baseline.
+The tool is free; full FundRobin pricing starts at £15/month (Foundation), with a 30-day free trial at the Growth tier (£159/month).

 Frequently Asked Questions